BasicJava101/basicjava101.github.io/0-string.md

 - `replace()`, `replaceAll()`, `replaceFirst()`
 - `split()`, `trim()`, `join()`

-Read [String API](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) for more methods
+Read [String API](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) to learn what methods are available.

 ## String Formatting

-When we display money, we often want it to
+When we display money, we often want it to display two decimal points.
+However, because of the way we store decimal, that is not the case.
+For example, `10.00 - 9.33` doesn't return the exact number you want.

 ```
 double total = 10.00 - 9.33;
 System.out.println(total); //0.6699999999999999
 ```

--
-## String Formatting
+That is quite ugly.
+We can't show that to the user.
+We want to format the number into two decimal place.
+Here's an example:

 ```
 double total = 10.00 - 9.33;